openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 or converted to XML using the *ElementTree* module[^3].
 The structure of the element object follows the XML output that described [here](#output-format).

+You may use the following optional arguments (which correspond to the command-line options explained above):

+- validationFormat -  sets the validation format.
+Values: 'jp2' (default), 'jph', 'j2c' or 'jhc'.
+- verboseFlag - report test results in verbose format.
+Values: False (default) or True.
+- packetmarkersFlag - report packet-level codestream markers.
+Values: False (default) or True.
+- nullxmlFlag - extract null-terminated XML content from XML and UUID boxes.
+Values: False (default) or True.
+- mixFlag - report additional output in NISO MIX format (version 1.0 or 2.0).
+Values: 0 (default), 1 or 2.

-For validation a raw JPEG 2000 codestreams, call the *checkOneFile* function with the additional *validationFormat* argument, and set it to `j2c`:
+As an example, for validating a raw JPEG 2000 codestream, call the *checkOneFile* function with the additional *validationFormat* argument, and set it to `j2c`:

     # Define Codestream